Scholarships Available

 - Applicants pursuing a career as a paramedic will be given special consideration

-One, non-renewable scholarship to a Newaygo County graduating high school senior pursuing a career in agriculture.
+To be awarded to a Newaygo County graduating high school senior pursuing a career in agriculture

 - Seeking a career in agriscience, or a discipline supporting agriculture.
 For example, an applicant seeking a degree in biology with the intent of working in animal husbandry, or an applicant seeking a business degree with the intent of returning to the area to pursue a career in agriculture management.